No Call No Show Warning Letter - Free UK Template + What to Do Next

 Leon Mclean

-Co-founder, Birchlow · Last reviewed 1 May 2026
+Co-founder, Birchlow · Last reviewed June 2026

-An employee who does not show up for work and does not call in is one of the most disruptive situations a small business owner faces — particularly in trades, where you may have a job booked and a crew that cannot start without them.
-This guide tells you exactly what to do, in the right order, and what your legal options are.
+An employee who does not show up for work and does not call in is one of the most disruptive situations a small business owner faces - particularly in trades, where you may have a job booked and a crew that cannot start without them.
+This guide tells you exactly what to do, in the right order, what your legal options are.

 Step one: attempt to make contact immediately